 There have been numerous studies testing the credentials of cryotherapy, especially for treating professionals.
 One study published in the Journal of Athletic Training involved clinical trials on over 20 people with a range of injuries.
 Based on the evidence, they confirm and agree by saying, ‘Cryotherapy seems to be effective in decreasing pain.’

 As with most treatments, whole body cryotherapy isn’t suitable for everyone and there are certain risks associated with being exposed to such cold temperatures.
-These can include skin burns or an allergic reaction to the cold, or those who suffer with high blood pressure could experience fluctuating blood pressure.
+These can include skin burns or an allergic reaction to the cold, or those who suffer from high blood pressure could experience fluctuating blood pressure.
 Amongst at-risk groups include pregnant women, people suffering seizures, or those with Raynaud’s Syndrome.

 Offering your existing and potential new clients cryotherapy recovery sessions could be the perfect way to expand your business model, increase profits, and deliver a niche service.
 To be able to provide such a service alongside add-ons like massages or nutritional advice could be good business for everyone.
 You can hire a whole body cryotherapy chamber from CryoAction and be the coolest chiropractor in town.